qwertie/loyc.net/les/juxtaposition-discussion.md

 toc: false
 ---

+Out of date: some syntactic elements have changed since this was written; see [the new plan](http://loyc.net/2016/lesv3-and-wasm.html).
+Last update: June 14, 2016

 This document explores a potential new version LES with a different set of syntactic sugars than LESv2 has.
 It is more complex than LESv2, but it satisfies two desires that LESv2 does not:

 ### "I want no separate '`(`' and '` (`' tokens.", and ###